loc-codes/freeCodeCampProjects/README.md

 - **JavaScript Calculator**: A basic calculator built to perform simple arithmetic operations.
 - **Drum Machine**: An interactive drum pad that plays drum sounds when buttons are clicked.

-Post these projects, I have expanded my skills into full stack development ( [fullstackopen repository](https://github.com/loc-codes/fullstackopen)), showcasing advanced projects and a deeper understanding of React alongside backend development.
+Post these projects, I have expanded my skills into full stack development ([See here](https://github.com/loc-codes/fullstackopen)), with more advanced projects and a deeper understanding of React alongside backend development.